serpent-os/onboarding/README.md

 We use [`meson`](https://mesonbuild.com/) (with [`dub`](https://dub.pm/) as a fallback) and [`ldc2`](https://wiki.dlang.org/LDC) to build our binaries.
 We use [`git`](https://git-scm.com/) to manage development.

+We use [`dfmt`](https://github.com/dlang-community/dfmt) to format our code consistently.
+Consult the `dfmt` README for how to build it with ldc.
+Our scripts assume that `dfmt` is available somewhere in `$PATH`.

+We use the python module `codespell` for spell checking.
+Install it from your distribution's package manager.

+#### Dlang Toolchain installation

+The currently recommended way to install the Dlang toolchain is to use the official install script:

+    curl -fsS https://dlang.org/install.sh | bash -s ldc

+Remember to source the appropriate environment initialisation from your preferred shell's user config file.

+We tend to follow the newest upstream version of ldc quite closely.

 ### Repo structure

 We use a flat repository structure where all Dlang `meson`-controlled subprojects are expected to be checked out concurrently.